 Literacy is believed to have been particularly high in Christian Nubia.
 This is attested by the widespread graffiti found on building walls, rocks, and pottery.1 Moreover, written evidence indicates that multilingualism was very high among the Nubians.
-Documents written in Meroitic, Latin, Coptic, Hieratic, Greek, Old Nubian, and Arabic are found in large numbers and are widely spread.Greek
+Documents written in Meroitic, Latin, Coptic, hieratic, Greek, Old Nubian, and Arabic are spread and in large numbers.Greek

-Following the conversion of the Nubian kingdoms to Christianity in the sixth century, Greek replaced Meroitic as the primary written language.
+By the time the Nubian kingdoms converted to Christianity in the sixth century CE, Greek has already replaced Meroitic as the primary written language.
 Greek was evidently the legal language of Old Dongola; 2 administrative and church documents discovered in the town were largely Greek.
 Although Coptic and Arabic were used throughout the kingdoms, Greek was more dominant in Old Dongola and Alwa than in the area of Nobadia in northern Nubia.
 Also, it is worth mentioning that Greek was widespread among the Nubians centuries before the arrival of Christianity in the sixth century.

 Following the sixth century and the establishment of Greek as the official language of the kingdoms, writings in Greek became widespread in a number of native traditions.
-An example of such traditions is the extensive use of nomina sacra, a Christian system for abbreviating reoccurring divine names and expressions such as cross, father, spirit, heaven, holly, and son.Coptic
+An example of such traditions is the nomina sacra, which was extensively used in Nubia.
+The tradition is essencially a Christian system for abbreviating reoccurring divine names and expressions such as cross, father, spirit, heaven, holly, and son.Coptic

-Coptic differs significantly from Nubian in many respects.
+Coptic differs significantly from Old Nubian in many respects.
 Unlike Coptic, Old Nubian has no gender classes; grammatically the two languages are different.
-For example, in Nubian, the qualified follows the qualifier, and postpositions are used in place of prepositions; different from the case in Coptic.6
+For example, in Nubian, the qualified follows the qualifier, and postpositions are used in place of prepositions; the case in Coptic is different.6

-Manuscripts written in Old Nubian can be found throughout Northern Sudan, as far south as Soba and as far west as Kordofan.7 Although the majority of Old Nubian documents are religious in nature, many administrative documents, concerning a wide variety of legal matters such as land and slave ownership, are found.8 The elaborate writing of these documents indicates a highly sophisticated culture and proficiency in literacy.
+Manuscripts written in Old Nubian can be found throughout North Sudan, as far south as Soba and as far west as Kordofan.7 Although the majority of Old Nubian documents discovered were religious in nature, many administrative documents, concerning a wide variety of legal matters such as land and slave ownership, were found.8 The elaborate writing of these documents indicates a highly sophisticated culture and proficiency in literacy.

 The found Old Nubian documents reflect the linguistic, cultural, and social complexity of the Nubian Christian society.
-It is worth mentioning that the Old Nubian alphabet consisted of Greek letters, in addition to Coptic and Meroitic characters, that are accommodated in the Nubian spoken language.
+It is worth mentioning that the Old Nubian alphabet consisted of Greek letters, in addition to Coptic and Meroitic characters.

 Although Arabic became the primary language in Nubia sometime around the fourteenth century, Old Nubian continued to be used until the late fifteenth century, or later.
 Today, Arabic is the first language in Sudan and was used in Nubia long before the fall of the Christian kingdoms in the fourteenth century.
 Archeology shows that Arabic was commonly used in Christian burials.
 Not only that, but the Muslim calendar of el-Hijra was regularly used in dating Christian documents.